 - If Priya had invested Rs.
 10,00,000 in January 2018 and withdrawn the full amount after 5 years – 11,30,000 (assuming her gains as Rs.
 1,30,000), she would have to pay 10% LTCG tax on gains exceeding 1,00,000, i.e. Rs.
 3000

-Equity linked saving schemes (ELSS funds) have similar taxation rules as equity MF except, investors can withdraw only after 3 years and 10% LTCG tax is applicable for gains exceeding Rs.
+Equity linked saving schemes () have similar rules as equity MF except, investors can withdraw only after 3 years and 10% LTCG tax is applicable for gains exceeding Rs.
 1,00,000.

 Debt Mutual Fund

-The long term holding period is more than 3 years where 20% tax after indexation is applicable.
-The short term period is less than 3 years where STCG tax as per income tax slab is applicable.
+The long term holding period is more than 3 years where 20% tax afteris applicable.
+The short term period is less than 3 years where STCG tax as per slab is applicable.
 Scenario 1 – Holding period less than 3 years;

 - Priya invested Rs.
 10,000 in debt MF in January 2018.
 Assuming the NAV was 100, she was allocated 100 units

 - She withdraws half the sum in 2019

 - Let’s assume in 2019, the NAV increased to 110.
 Hence, the Rs.
 10,000 she invested has now become Rs.
 11,000